SocketCAN-Capstone-Fall-2022/socketCAN-UM-Capstone-Fall-2022/README.md

-No Longer Totally Stolen from: A gentle introduction to Linux Kernel fuzzing
+SocketCAN Fuzzing: A gentle introduction to Linux Kernel fuzzing
 =============================================
 Some useful resource material for this project
 ------------